BRAMELOUP CHALET

 carrying tree Firewood

-Carrying firewood in the snowCollecting firewood and carrying it up the hill to my chalet is a year-round activity that gives me needed exercise.
-I try never to make a trip up the hill empty-handed.
 Now that the main work on the chalet itself is completed, I can spend more time working in the garden.
 There are always extra saplings to remove.
-I have started planting fruit trees, spring bulbs, and a tiny Japanese garden (see the seasonal pages).
+I have planted some local varieties of fruit trees, spring bulbs, and a tiny Japanese garden (see the seasonal pages).
 It takes time to see what will survive the foraging animals.
 Mostly I just try to manage nature a bit to maintain the botanical diversity in my forest and meadows.

 View across the valley in winter